If you run a company, chances are you will need electronics recycling for businesses. This Q&A can get you started.

 Can you refurbish and resell my electronics?

 Absolutely.
-Our IT Asset Disposition (ITAD) services provide a systematic approach to managing the disposition of retired and outdated IT assets.
-We collect your used equipment, refurbish your electronic assets, and redeploy those assets to your organization.
+Our IT Asset Disposition (ITAD) services certainly provide a systematic approach to managing the disposition of retired and outdated IT assets.
+We then collect your used equipment, refurbish your electronic assets, and redeploy those assets to your organization.
 For all the details, please visit our page for ITAD services.

 Can we get paid for items we recycle?

 Yes.
 We provide full traceability and transparency on all recovered electronic assets and streamline every aspect of your ITAD program to deliver an efficient and profitable strategy for your business.
-Extending the life of an electronic asset is the greenest way to recycle.
+Extending the life of an electronic asset is indeed the greenest way to recycle.
 It is also an excellent way to recoup some of the investment your company makes in technology.
-We’ve built a robust online presence and trusted downstream partnerships.
+Moreover, we’ve built a robust online presence and trusted downstream partnerships.

 How can we get started recycling our electronics?